SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Each step had clear labels, optional fields were marked, and users could track progress.
 This reduced cognitive load, increased task clarity, and gave producers more control and confidence during setup.

-Focus Area 2
+Focus Area 2.
+Event Management.

-Why it was hard:
+🤯 Why was it hard:

-Producers had to jump between separate excel sheets for each category (draws, ads, inventory), leading to slowdowns and missed details.
+Producers had to jump between separate Excel sheets for each category (draws, ads, inventory), leading to slowdowns and missed details.

 Event